Oxalis triangularis A. St.-Hil.

 Bloom Time: Spring and summer, blooms repeatedly

 Oxalis triangularis is a beautiful clump-forming herbaceous plant that grows up to 10 inches (25 cm) tall and 15 inches (38 cm) wide.
 Leaves are purple, trifoliate, and with leaflets shaped like inverted triangles.
 They are open during the day and close at night.
 The flowers are small, funnel-shaped, and white or pale purple.

 USDA hardiness zone 7a to 10b: from 0 °F (−17.8 °C) to 40 °F (+4.4 °C).

 Oxalis can be grown indoors as a houseplant or outdoors in the garden.
 They from the garden center are generally available in the fall or early spring.

 Oxalis need bright indirect light to grow well and produce flowers.
 They can often bloom all winter if kept in a sunny spot.
-Keep the soil of a Oxalis barely moist but never soggy; allow the top 2 inches (5 cm) of soil to dry out before watering.
-It’s best to water a Oxalis from the bottom so that the thin fragile stems of the plant don’t get water logged and the soil stays loose.
-Oxalis grow best in cool temperatures between 60ºF to 70ºF (15ºC to 21ºC) during the day and 55ºF to 65ºF (13ºC to 18ºC) at night.
-The soil for a Oxalis should be loose and sandy rather than rich and organic.
+Keep the soil of an Oxalis barely moist but never soggy; allow the top 2 inches (5 cm) of soil to dry out before watering.
+It's best to water an Oxalis from the bottom so that the thin, fragile stems of the plant don't get waterlogged and the soil stays loose.
+Oxalis grows best in cool temperatures between 60ºF to 70ºF (15ºC to 21ºC) during the day and 55ºF to 65ºF (13ºC to 18ºC) at night.
+The soil for an Oxalis should be loose and sandy rather than rich and organic.